K-Francis-H/libretranslate-unofficial-ff-extension/README.md

 Basically goto [about:debugging](about:debugging) On the left hand side click the menu option: **This Firefox** then click the button near the top with label **Load Temporary Add-on** and then navigate to and select the *manifest.json* file for this repo.

-This Add-on is not yet available on the [Firefox Add-ons Marketplace](https://addons.mozilla.org).
-Once it is I will provide a link to the Add-on listing here.
+This Add-on is available on the [Firefox Add-ons Marketplace](https://addons.mozilla.org/en-US/firefox/addon/open-libretranslate-addon/).

 ### Configuring the LibreTranslate API